hustf/BitmapMaps.jl/README.md

 - Printing metadata is made and stored in .png files.
 Settings are respected by e.g. `Gimp`, `MS Paint`, and `IrFanview`.
 - Identifying water surface is done with a new algorithm.
 Manual corrections will hopefully be less of a requirement.
 - The colour palette is FixedPointNumbers.Normed{UInt8, 8}, not Float64 - based.
+- Topographic relief is rendered cell by cell using `ImageFiltering.mapwindow`.
+Renders independently from output map resolution.
 - Step 5, 'consolidation' stores an inspectable .tif file.
 - The SheetMatrixBuilder and SheetBuilder types are more flexible than storing specifications in folder names.
 - Change sheet numbering to start in SW corner.
 See figure: